jvitor-alol/.dotfiles/README.md

-# How to migrate a setup
+# Migrating to a new setup

 Add bare repo alias to bashrc
 ```console